-- 6.21 Conglomerate mergers involve firms that operate in different product markets.
+6.21 Conglomerate mergers involve firms that operate in different product markets.
 They may be product extension mergers (i.e. between firms that produce different but related products) or pure conglomerate mergers (i.e. between firms operating in entirely different markets).
-Conglomerate mergers are neither horizontal nor vertical i.e. there is no vertical relationship and no overlap in the products or services supplied by the merging parties.
+Conglomerate mergers are neither horizontal nor vertical i.e., there is no vertical relationship and no overlap in the products or services supplied by the merging parties.
 An example of a conglomerate merger would be between an athletic shoe company and a soft drink company.
-The firms are not competitors producing similar products (which would make it a horizontal merger) nor do they have an input-output relation (which would make it a vertical merger). - 6.22 Conglomerate mergers rarely lead to an SLC solely because of their conglomerate effects except in exceptional circumstances, such as where the products acquired are complementary to the acquirer's own products, thus giving rise to so-called "portfolio power". - 6.23 When the market power deriving from a portfolio of brands exceeds the sum of its parts, a firm may be said to have "portfolio power".
-Suppose, for example, that a merger creates a firm with many brands under its control.
-Where the brands relate to products that share sufficient characteristics to be considered a discrete group, customers may have an incentive to purchase the portfolio from one supplier to reduce their transaction costs.
-This circumstance may lead to an SLC if non-portfolio competitors, or those competitors that control only one or a few brands, do not impose an effective competitive constraint on the firm(s) with "portfolio power".
-The circumstances in which such a lessening of competition might arise are discussed below.
+The firms are not competitors producing similar products (which would make it a horizontal merger) nor do they have an input-output relation (which would make it a vertical merger).

-&lt;sup>12 E.g. if the structure of the primary market is conducive to monopolization or collusion.
+&lt;sup>10 E.g. if the structure of the primary market is conducive to monopolization or collusion.